MrCreosote/KBaseMinHashExperimentsAndScripts/README.md

 This is a very Q&D exercise in preparing KBase CI RefSeq assemblies for searching via Sourmash and Mash.
 There's tons of opportunities for speeding this up.

+Test bed is a laptop with 32GB memory, 7500rpm disks, and a Intel i7-3840QM quad core hyperthreaded processor at 2.8GHz.

 ## Fetching the data set

 Summarized the RefSeq workspace with `summarize_ref_assemblies.py`